yizhouzhao/VRKitchen2.0-IndoorKit/README.md

 </div>

-In the field of robotics, it requires a lot of effort to set up even a simple task (e,g. pick up an object) for a robot in the real scene.
-At present, with the help of Omniverse, not only can we set up tasks for robots in a **photo-realistic** and **physics-reliable** manner, but we build this extension to bring high-quality content with a wide range of **variability** and **randomness**.
+In the field of robotics, it requires a lot of effort to set up even a simple task (e,g. picking up an object) for a robot in a real scene.
+At present, with the help of Omniverse, not only can we set up tasks for robots in a photo-realistic and physics-reliable manner, but we build this extension to bring high-quality content with a wide range of variability and randomness.

-Besides, we design a complete pipline to **load and record the scene**, **control and replay the robot actions**, and **render images**d.
-We hope this work could encourage academic researches in related field.
+Besides, we design a complete pipeline to load and record the scene, control and replay the robot actions, and render images.
+We hope this work could encourage academic research in related fields.

 <img src="img/ui.png" width="300">